 Furthermore, the provisions of the Regulated Health Professions Act, 1991 which allow clients of registered health professionals to access funding for therapy or counselling in the case of sexual abuse will NOT be available in the case of an unregistered individual.

-Clients receiving services from unregistered individuals may not realize that those services will not be covered by their health insurance plan, that the provider of the services may not have professional liability insurance, or that the College has no jurisdiction over the services or the quality of services proved by that individual.
+Clients receiving services from unregistered individuals may not realize that those services will not be covered by their health insurance plan, that the provider of the services may not have professional liability insurance, or that the College has no jurisdiction over the services or the quality of services provided by that individual.

 Massage Therapy students or graduates who have not yet successfully completed the College certification examinations and met the other requirements for registration are not yet registrants of the College.
 The College believes that it is not in the public’s interest for students or graduates to practise Massage Therapy (or massage) before they are registered with the College.

 The College advises Massage Therapists that they cannot supervise the work of an unregulated individual and bill that service as Massage Therapy and should not allow unregistered students/graduates to work as Massage Therapists in their practice.